davidbowland/jokes-ui/infrastructure/README.md

 A preview will execute when a pull request is created to `master`.
 When the pull request is merged into `master`, the infrastructure will be automatically deployed to production.

-In extreme cases, code can be deployed locally with:
+In extreme cases, infrastructure can be deployed with:

 ```bash
 npm run deploy